shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab2.md

     standardization, and analysis of Environmental, Social, and Governance (ESG) data.

-   b. **Retail solutions**: helps in managing large volumes of data,
+   b. **Retail solutions:** helps in managing large volumes of data,
     integrating data from various sources, and providing real-time analytics for prompt decision-making.
 Retailers can use these solutions for inventory optimization, customer segmentation, sales forecasting, dynamic pricing, and fraud detection.

-   c. **Healthcare solutions**: are strategically designed to accelerate
+   c. **Healthcare solutions:** are strategically designed to accelerate
     the time to value for customers by addressing the critical need to efficiently transform healthcare data into a suitable format for analysis.